 Students are not allowed to chew gum at school.
 If a teacher permits gum chewing in their classroom, it must be properly disposed of before leaving that room.

 The information which follows is included for students K-8.
 While much of this may not be applicable to Primary Students, the information is provided in the event such procedures are necessary.
-There is currently no ISS Room available at the Primary School.
+There is currently no SRC Room available at the Primary School.

 In-School Suspension (SRC room)

-In-school suspension (ISS)) provides students with a supervised area to successfully continue their educational process when it is not possible for them to be in the classroom setting because of unacceptable behaviors.
-Students who have been removed from the classroom for discipline reasons may be sent to the ISS room for the remainder of the class period, or day if deemed appropriate by the principal.
-Rules for behavior in the ISS room are posted in the ISS room.
-The principal has the authority to place students in ISS for misbehavior.
-Failure to follow the principal’s directive or failure to adhere to ISS rules may result in an out-of-school suspension.
+In-school suspension or SRC Room (Student Responsibilities Center) provides students with a supervised area to successfully continue their educational process when it is not possible for them to be in the classroom setting because of unacceptable behaviors.
+Students who have been removed from the classroom for discipline reasons may be sent to the SRC room for the remainder of the class period, or day if deemed appropriate by the principal.
+Rules for behavior in the SRC room are posted in the SRC room.
+The principal has the authority to place students in SRC for misbehavior.
+Failure to follow the principal’s directive or failure to adhere to SRC rules may result in an out-of-school suspension.

 Out-of-School Suspension